 - Molasses cookies.

 While chocolate chip cookies are okay for humans, they should never be fed to birds.
 Cookies are higher in sugar, fat, and calories than alternative parrot-safe treats, so other options are preferred.

 Can Parrots Eat Monkey Biscuits?

-You can also find monkey biscuits for parrots.
-They can either be fed as a treat or offered to weaning chicks to help them get used to solid food.
-Most owners soak them in water or juice before feeding to make them softer and easier to eat.
+You can find monkey biscuits for parrots., which can be offered as a treat or to wean chicks to help them adjust to solid foods.
+Most people soak them in water to make them softer for baby parrots.

-However, monkey biscuits do contain traces of sugar.
-They should only make up part of your parrot’s diet.
-Not all parrots enjoy the taste of monkey biscuits, and they can be expensive.
+Monkey biscuits contain sugar (sucrose) and should only make up a small part of a parrot’s diet.
+Also, not all parrots like the flavor of monkey biscuits, preferring other snacks.

-Chocolate is highly toxic to parrots, even in small doses.
-Chocolate contains both caffeine and theobromine.
-Caffeine is a problem because it causes:
+Chocolate is dangerous for parrots, even in small doses, as it contains caffeine and theobromine.

 Theobromine is found in the cacao bean.
 All chocolate contains it, but it’s highest in dark chocolate.
 White chocolate is better because it includes smaller amounts but remains unsafe.

 Caffeine has the following adverse effects on the body: